strikles/atac-data/messages/email/neurorights.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/alumni/alc.png"></p>

-they spend every day inside a room taking turns at trying to get me to stab my head and genitalia in an alternate fashion whilst repeating the phrases, whilst engaging in orgies and greeting each others as if it was a normal social event.
+they spend every day inside a room taking turns at trying to get me to stab my head and genitalia in an alternate fashion, repeating the phrases and simultaneously engaging in orgies and greeting each others as if it was a normal social event.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/jesus/jesus_cross.png"></p>